snd-sweden/data-storage-information-interface/README.md

 ## About the storage manifest
 The purpose of this manifest is to integrate a local research storage with SND DORIS so that the researchers can easily describe, refer to and publish data without data having to leave the organisation's own storage.

-The goal is to have as few required fields as possible and focus on using a ro-crate manifest to describe a set of files connected to a organization (e.g. a University) and a list of researchers (identified by Swamid/eduGAIN identifiers).
+The goal is to have as few required fields as possible and focus on using a ro-crate manifest to describe a set of files connected to an organization (e.g. a University) and a list of researchers (identified by Swamid/eduGAIN identifiers).

 The manifest for describing the storage manifest and files is based on [ro-crate 1.1](https://www.researchobject.org/ro-crate/1.1/).